rowdyrotifer/JavaSim/README.md

 ## Features

- * Easy to extend "Simulation" class
+ * Easy to extend Simulation class.
- * Simple program features
-   * copy image
-   * close window
+   * provides a sort of canvas to draw on.
+   * easy animation with repeatedly-called "draw" function.
+ * Program that reads your extended class can:
+   * save generated images.
-   * resize window
+   * create animations.
+   * run at variable rates.
-   * reload simulation
+   * run frame-by-frame.
- * Save created images
- * Create simple animations
+   * view in full screen.

-## Install
+## Installation

 See the [latest releases](https://github.com/MarkLalor/JavaSim/releases/latest) for downloads.